Categories of hypermagmas, hypergroups, and related hyperstructures: A brief overview of hyperstructures

-\begin{definition} A \emph{hypergroup} $(G, \star, e)$ is a total, associative, reversible hypermagma.
+\begin{definition} A \emph{hypermonoid} is an associative hypermagma with identity.
+A \emph{hypergroup} $(G, \star, e)$ is a hypermonoid that is total and reversible.
 A \emph{canonical hypergroup} $(G, +, 0)$ is a commutative reversible hypergroup.
-We let $\HGrp$ denote the full subcategory of $\uHMag$ whose objects are the hypergroups, while $\Can$ denotes the full subcategory of canonical hypergroups. \end{definition}
+We let $\HMon$ denote the full subcategory of $\uHMag$ whose objects are the hypermonoids, while $\HGrp$ and $\Can$ respectively denote the full subcategories of hypergroups and canonical hypergroups. \end{definition}

 The standard definition for hypergroups requires that the hyperoperation be total.
 In practice, we have found it easy to accidentally overlook this condition.
 The following fact alleviates this problem.
 A version of this was remarked in~\cite[p.~168]{Mittas}.